 A Conversation about Ebola - Sept.
 25, 2014

-In Fall 2014 as questions arose about the Ebola outbreaks in Africa, and the focused increased on the treatment of some patients with the virus in Atlanta, the College of Public Health and Athens Regional partnered for their first Community Conversation addressing questions about the infectious disease and any potential local impacts.
+In Fall 2014 as questions arose about the Ebola outbreaks in Africa, and the focused increased on the treatment of some patients with the virus in Atlanta, the College of Public Health and Athens Regional Health System (now Piedmont Athens Regional), partnered for their first Community Conversation addressing questions about the infectious disease and any potential local impacts.

 The forum included a panel of UGA faculty members with expertise in the fields of clinical infectious diseases, public health policy, epidemiology, veterinary science and disease transmission modeling, as well as an emergency room response physician from Athens Regional to address treatment protocols for Ebola.

 The aim of the event was to educate the public about how the disease spreads and the low risk of transmission in America, which has very different approaches to and resources for responding to any potential outbreak due to advanced medical care, sterilization practices, hydration and nutrition.

 - Dr. Chris Whalen, UGA College of Public Health, clinical/epidemiological expert

 - Dr. Jeff Hogan, UGA College of Veterinary Medicine, veterinary expert